 On this page

 We've supported the development of the AU Handbook which provides a guide for people working within the AU system (member states, government officials) as well as the AU's partners and the public.
-New Zealand’s Foreign Affairs Minister is a regular attendee at AU Summits.
+New Zealand’s Foreign Affairs Minister has been a regular attendee at AU Summits.

 African Union Handbook